The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Methods

 Based on Property (iii), we can divide the attractor $\mathcal{A}$ into two distinct regions: \begin{enumerate} \item The reactive region $\mathcal{R} = \{ \bx_s | r(\bx_s) > 0, \ \bx_s \in \mathcal{A}\}$, and \item The non-reactive region $\mathcal{N} = \{ \bx_{s} | r(\bx_{s}) \leq 0 , \ \bx_s \in \mathcal{A}\}$, \end{enumerate} where $\mathcal{R} \bigcap \mathcal{N} = \emptyset$, $\mathcal{R} \bigcup \mathcal{N} = \mathcal{A}$.

 We note that for a given choice of the function $\bF$, the reactivity of these regions is a function of the coupling strength $\sigma$, of the algebraic connectivity $\xi$, and the node-to-node coupling matrix $H$.
-Thus, if any of the aforementioned parameters change while the local dynamics $\bF$ is fixed, the reactive and non-reactive regions change too. { The ratio between the size of $\mathcal{R}$ and the size of $\mathcal{A}$ defines the critical probability $\mu$ of observing an increase in the norm of the transverse perturbation at the initial time.
-For detailed information, see Methods Sec.\,\ref{sec:prob}. }
+Thus, if any of the aforementioned parameters change while the local dynamics $\bF$ is fixed, the reactive and non-reactive regions change too. { The ratio between the size of $\mathcal{R}$ and the size of $\mathcal{A}$ defines the critical probability $\mu$ of observing an increase in the norm of the transverse perturbation at the initial time. {For detailed definition of the critical probability $\mu$, see Methods Sec.\,\ref{sec:prob}.} }

-In what follows, we will simplify Eq.\,\eqref{eq:rt} to obtain Eq.\,\eqref{eq:rtsimple}.
-We write down the eigenvalue equation for the symmetric matrix $S_{L^\perp}=({L^\perp} +{L^\perp}^\top)/2$, $S_{L^\perp} V=V Y$, where the columns of the orthogonal matrix $V$ are the eigenvectors of the matrix $S_{L^\perp}$ and the matrix $Y$ is diagonal with the elements on the main diagonal equal to the eigenvalues of $S_{L^\perp}$.
-We denote the reactivity of $L^\perp$, i.e., the largest eigenvalue of its symmetric part, by $\xi = e_1 \left( S_{L^\perp} \right)$.
-Then, we can rewrite $\mu$ by pre-multiplying and post-multiplying Eq.\,\eqref{eq:rt} by $V^\top \otimes I$ and $V \otimes I$, respectively, yielding,